mconlon17/simple-vivo-book/The-Pump-Definition-File.md

 #### object\*

 The "object" key name is required in each element of the path.
 See above.
-The "object" key name
+The "object" key name may contain one or more of the parameters described below.

 ##### datatype